-The Tower House, marking the spot of a 17th-century lighthouse, is one of the few Kochi Hotels that sits facing the Chinese fishing nets.
-The scallop-walled twin-house looks rather like a ship, The Tower House is one of the best heritage hotels in Kochi, especially if you are looking for something unique, luxurious and experiential.
+The Tower House, marking the spot of a 17th-century lighthouse, is one of the few hotels in Cochin that sits facing the Chinese fishing nets.
+The scallop-walled twin house looks somewhat like a ship, The Tower House is one of the best heritage hotels in Kochi, especially if you are looking for something unique, luxurious and experiential.

-The revitalization of this 17th-century building to one of the heritage hotels in Fort Kochi by Neemrana involved adherence to the values of being honest to the time we live in while respecting the past.
-Not many hotels in Kochi would offer you a chance to discover the old world charm where, sailors, travellers, traders, planters feasted and danced under chandeliers, suspended from high wooden ceilings.
-Only a few heritage hotels offer rates closer to the budget hotels in Cochin and the same warmth of a homestay in Cochin.
-One stay here, at our Cochin hotel, will get you started on the discovery of one of the best heritage hotels in Kochi city and the Neemrana brand in India.
+The revitalization of this 17th-century building to one of the heritage hotels in Fort Kochi by Neemrana involved adherence to the values of being honest with the time we live in while respecting the past.
+Not many hotels in Kochi would offer you a chance to discover the old world charm where sailors, travellers, traders, planters feasted and danced under chandeliers, suspended from high wooden ceilings.
+This budget hotel in Cochin offers the same warmth as a homestay.
+One stay here at our Cochin hotel, will get you started on discovering one of the best heritage hotels in Kochi city and the Neemrana brand in India.

-Our Kochi hotel is close to the airport and the Kochi harbour.
+Our hotel in fort Kochi is close to the airport and the Kochi harbour.
 It is one of the few hotels near the Kochi railway station that offer you the perfect heritage experience, and the stay is easily accessible from the bus stop too.
 Rewind, luxuriate and have an amazing time exploring the history of this exotic port city!

 History & Philosophy - The Tower House - 17th Century Cochin, Kerala